 8. Microfilm Viewing

-A set of BEIS/OGA well logs on microfiche and some digitally, on a designated PC is available for viewing free of charge.
+A set of BEIS/NSTA well logs on microfiche and some digitally, on a designated PC is available for viewing free of charge.
 Bookings can be made by telephoning or writing to the Core Store (no application form is necessary).

 N.B.
 Failure to comply with the above rules may result in restriction of access.